georgi/git_store/README.md

 GitStore can be installed as gem easily, if you have RubyGems 1.2.0:

-    $ gem sources -a http://gems.github.com you only have to do this once)
+    $ gem sources -a http://gems.github.com (you only have to do this once)
-    $ sudo gem install georgi-git_store
+    $ sudo gem install mojombo-grit georgi-git_store

 If you don't have RubyGems 1.2.0, you may download the package on the [github page][4] and build the gem yourself: